Gone With The Quilt

 "Autumn in the South"

-Your Tour starts at the Wingate by Wyndham at Atlanta Galleria your home for the next three nights.
+Your Tour starts at the Country Inn & Suites in Atlanta Ga., just a few miles from Marietta, Ga. your home for the next two nights.
 Arrival transfer is on your own by taxi or shuttle.
 We can arrange a private transfer for you if requested.

 Relax in your room after check-in or explore your surroundings before meeting your tour escort and fellow travelers in the hotel lobby to provide a opportunity for tour members to get acquainted with each other.

 Dinner is suggested at “Folks Southern Kitchen”…located near hotel in Windy Hill.